University of the Arts London

 - London College of Communication, located in South East London, offers students TV studios, darkrooms, animation suites, and other state of the art facilities to learn their trade.
 LCC enrolls 5,000 students and is home to the Stanley Kubrick Archive.

-- London College of Fashion, Alma Mater to fashion names like Jimmy Choo and Alexander McQueen, offers its student body of 5,000 training in all aspects of the fashion industry.
+- London College of Fashion offers its student body of 5,000 training in all aspects of the fashion industry.

 - Wimbledon College of Art is located 15 minutes outside central London and is the smallest of the Colleges, with 1,100 students.
 Wimbledon College is know for its Fine Arts and Theatre & Screen programs.

-The Integrated Semester option has our students studying one course (i.e. Fine Art: Sculpture) alongside UAL's degree seeking students.
+On the Integrated option, students will study on one course (i.e. Fine Art: Sculpture) alongside UAL's degree seeking students.
 Skidmore students are fully integrated into the BA course and must adapt to the British style of teaching and studying.
 Courses are delivered in a variety of ways including individual and group tutorials, projects, seminars, lectures, and museum, gallery and studio visits.
-Much of the students' time will be spent independently of teaching staff.
+Much of the students' time will be spent working independently with little feedback or direction from teaching staff.

-The Stand Alone Semester option is designed specifically with Study Abroad students in mind.
+The Semester option is designed and tailored to incoming study abroad students.
 The teaching is more structured and there is more faculty support than on the integrated programs.
-Instead of taking one course for the full semester students will take multiple modules making up between 12-16 US credits.
+Instead of following one course for the semester, students will take multiple modules making up between 12-16 US credits.
+Students take classes with other study abroad students but are taught by UAL faculty and share UAL facilities with degree-seeking students.